The history of sugar is intriguing, spanning the continents. Here we will examine the major turning points in the background of this substance.

 Enjoy this carefree, mess-free recipe.

-1 ¼ cup unbleached white flour (Bob’s Red Mill is best)
+1 1/4 c unbleached white flour (Bob’s Red Mill is high quality.)

-1 1/3 cup whole wheat pastry flour (save 1/3 cup for crumb topping) May grind 2/3 cup soft, white, winter wheat berries for 1 1/2 c total fresh ground whole wheat pastry flour.
+1 1/3 c whole wheat pastry flour (May grind 1 c soft white winter wheat berries for 1 1/2 c total fresh ground whole wheat pastry flour, carefully measuring needed amounts.)

-2/3 cup oil (grapeseed oil is best, available inexpensively at Trader Joe’s)
+2/3 c oil (Grapeseed or avocado oil is best, available inexpensively at Trader Joe’s and Costco.)

-1 cup sugar (I prefer organic cane sugar; available in 2 lb packages at Trader’s, but more economical in 10 lb bags at Costco)
+1 c sugar (Organic cane sugar id preferable; available in 2 lb packages at Trader’s, but more economical in 10 lb bags at Costco)

-5 large Bartlett pears, ripened (may use Anjou pears as well; but Bartlett is best, must be ripened)
+5 lg Bartlett pears, ripened (May use Anjou pears as well, but Bartletts are best, must be ripened.)

 - Preheat oven to 450 degrees.

-- Blend unbleached white flour, 1 cup of whole wheat pastry flour, and salt in a large bowl.
+- Blend unbleached white flour, 1 c of whole wheat pastry flour, and salt in a large bowl.

-- Add oil and water.
-Mix lightly with a fork.
+- Add oil and boiling water; mix lightly with a fork.

-- Divide into two balls, one much larger than the other.
-(You will need to use 3/5’s of dough for this single crust for a 10 inch pie plate.
-May bake leftover 2/5’s of dough in strips with butter and cinnamon sugar.)
-Cover balls with plastic wrap and place on hot stove to keep warm.
+- Divide into two balls, one much larger than the other; cover balls with plastic wrap and place on hot stove to keep warm.
+(You will need to use 3/5’s of dough for this single crust for a 10″-pie plate; may bake leftover 2/5’s of dough in strips with butter and cinnamon sugar.)

-- Roll out the large ball of dough between two, 14-inch pieces of wax paper.
-Form a very large, “oblong” circle which reaches to the sides of the paper.
+- Roll out the large ball of dough between 2-18″ long pieces of wax paper.
+Form a very large, oblong circle which reaches to the sides of the paper.

-- Gently peel off the top piece of wax paper; turn over and place piece of rolled dough, wax paper side up, over a 10 inch pie plate.
+- Gently peel off the top sheet of wax paper; turn over and place piece of rolled dough, wax paper side up, over a 10″-pie plate.
 Very carefully peel off the second piece of wax paper.

-- Patch any holes in crust by pressing dough together with fingers.
+- Patch any holes in crust by pressing warm dough together with fingers.
 Form rim of crust on edge of pie plate by pressing dough together gently, using excess dough from heavier areas to make up for areas where dough is sparse.

 - Mix 1/3 c of whole wheat pastry flour and sugar in same bowl in which you made the pie crust.
 Blend in butter with a fork, until mealy in texture.

 - Sprinkle 1/3 of this mixture in bottom of unbaked pie shell.